jencyraj/HumanResourceManagementProject/README.md

-# HumanResource and Payroll Management Project
+# HumanvResource and Payroll Management Project

-###The Human Resource And Payroll Management System was designed to be a part of the enterprise resource
-planning (ERP) software and offers wide solutions for HR department making it possible for other departments to access specific employee data.
+The Human Resource And Payroll Management System was designed to be a part of the enterprise resource planning *(ERP)* software and offers wide solutions for HR department making it possible for other departments to access specific employee data.
 Human Resource module streamlines the management of human resources and human capitals maintaining a complete employee database including contact information, salary details, attendance, performance evaluation and promotion of all employees and payroll